By Karen Gross, author of Trauma Doesn’t Stop at the School Door and Breakaway Learners

-Just as we are hearing about positive research efforts to combat the coronavirus in the relative near term, we are learning that some statewide school systems may stay closed through the end of the 2019–2020 school year.
+Just as we are hearing about positive research efforts to combat the coronavirus pandemic in the relative near term, we are learning that some statewide school systems may stay closed through the end of the 2019–2020 school year.
 As of this writing, one state—Kansas—has affirmatively closed all its schools until the next academic year.
 Other states will likely follow in the coming days, including California, Arizona and Texas.

 The critical question is what effect these closures will have on students, parents and guardians, teachers, staff, and administrators over the near and long term.
 What follows are some of my observations regarding what these school closings will mean in real terms to students across the PreK–6 pipeline.